Sharon Shea

 Sharon Norma Shea MNZM is a New Zealand chairperson.
 She has various governance roles and holds board memberships, mainly in the health sector.
-She was the last chairperson of the Bay of Plenty District Health Board before its disestablishment and the co-chairperson of the establishment board of the Māori Health Authority.
+She was the penultimate chairperson of the Bay of Plenty District Health Board before its disestablishment and the co-chairperson of the establishment board of the Māori Health Authority.

 Early life and family

 Sharon was born at Tauranga Hospital and belongs to the Borrell and Tangitū family, with her iwi affiliations Ngāti Ranginui and Ngāi Te Rangi.
 Her hapū is Pirirākau.
 She was raised in Te Puna and then in Mount Maunganui.
 She received her education at Omanu School, Mount Maunganui Intermediate, and Tauranga Girls' College.
 At the University of Auckland, she graduated with a conjoint Bachelor of Arts and Bachelor of Laws degree.
 She is married to Morris Pita and they both went to England to study for a master's degree at the University of Oxford in 2001 and 2002; Shea gained a degree in comparative social policy.
 They returned to New Zealand in 2002 or 2003 (sources differ) to start a family.
 Shea and Pita have three boys.